saechaol/saechaol/README.md

 ## Ongoing Coursework

 The following is/are a rolling/tentative list of other projects planned as per my coursework for the current semester:
 * [An OpenGL application](https://github.com/saechaol/csc-155) to render a 3D scene which will incorporate shadow mapping, a skybox, normal mapping, tessellation shaders, geometry shaders for primitive modification, atmospheric fog and opacity, environment mapping, 3D textures/perlin noise generation, stereoscopy with distortion correction, fresnel reflection, light refraction, and ray tracing.
+The project will be hosted on the linked repository.

 <!--
 **saechaol/saechaol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.